How to Celebrate the Holidays During a Pandemic

 Fortunately, we found the answers to many of your Thanksgiving safety questions for you – we’re just as fond of feasting as you are.
 Watch as Ben Chapman and Natalie Seymour, food safety experts with NC State Extension, serve up research-based tips and tools that will help keep you and your loved ones safe and happy this holiday season.

-This feature is stuffed full of timely recommendations and guidance, so it runs longer than most Homegrown segments.
-We provide shortcuts below to specific questions and answers throughout the video to help you find the info you need:
+This Q&A feature is stuffed full of timely recommendations and guidance, so we provide shortcuts below to specific topics throughout the video to help you find the info you need:

 - 6:15 – How To Eat Safely Without a Mask